The AUC’s electronic filing tool used to manage, search and upload application documents

 The energy charge on your bill is determined by the open and competitive natural gas market.
 Utility customers in Alberta have a choice of retail service providers and can evaluate your choice of providers through the Utilities Consumer Advocate website.

-The charge on your utility bill for energy is based on your consumption during the billing period, which is calculated per gigajoule (GJ).
-This charge does not include any costs or services related to delivery of the energy to your home or business.
+The energy charge on your utility bill is based on your consumption during the billing period and is calculated per gigajoule (GJ).
+This charge does not include any costs or services related to delivery (transmission and distribution) of the energy to your home or business.

 Rates shown above are the variable regulated gas charges per GJ.
 The rates charged by competitive retailers will vary.